Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Numerical simulations

 The coupling efficiency, $\epsilon_{\rm c}$, represents the fraction of energy released by the BH that thermally couples to the gas \citep[e.g.][]{van2014nuclear,Capelo2015}.
 In cosmological simulations, this parameter is usually calibrated in order to reproduce the locally observed scaling relation between the mass of the nuclear BH and the mass of the stellar bulge \citep[][]{dimatteo2005energy, bellovary2013}.

 The studies of \citet[][]{skadowski2016three} and \citet{jiang2019super} show that the geometry of the system can significantly alter the ratio between radiative and mechanical energy.
 In particular, more collimated jets can enhance mechanical feedback, lowering the strength of radiative feedback.
 This complex interplay among different feedback mechanisms could significantly decrease the coupling efficiency $\epsilon_{\rm c}$.
 For this reason, we vary this parameter in our simulations, to explore its impact on different models.
 In the future, we aim to refine this description by considering the dependence of $\epsilon_{\rm c}$ on $\epsilon_{\rm r}$, and eventually on the mass accretion rate.
-Here we explore different values for the coupling efficiency in the range $10^{-3}$--$10^{-6}$ and we name the corresponding simulations as J1e-3, J1e-5, J1e-6 and M1e-3, M1e-5, M1e-6 for the Jiang and slim disc radiative efficiency models, respectively (see Table~\ref{tab:table1Gas}).
-For completeness, we also ran the case without feedback (i.e. $\epsilon_{\rm c} = 0$).
-The goal is to test the effects of these two SE models on the early mass growth of BH seeds considering different values for the coupling efficiency.
+Here we explore different values for the coupling efficiency in the range $10^{-3}$--$10^{-6}$, and we also run the case without feedback (i.e. $\epsilon_{\rm c} = 0$).
+The goal is to test the effects of the two SE models on the early mass growth of BH seeds considering different values for the coupling efficiency.